How to Apply for Semester and Summer Programs

 6. Application Fee.
 A $100 non-refundable application fee must accompany your application.
 Payment methods include cash, check (payable to "CUA") or credit card.
 Please bring payment directly to CUAbroad in McMahon 111.
 Be sure to provide your phone number and note the program for which you are applying.

-7. Color photocopy of the information page of your passport.
+7. Color photocopy or scan of the information page of your passport.
 Each student is responsible for obtaining his/her passport well ahead of the application deadline.
 If you fail to obtain a passport before the application deadline, you risk not being able to participate in the program due to the time required for visa processing.
 Most semester and academic programs do require a visa and applying for one may take 4-6 weeks.
 The State Department passport web site has information on how to apply for - or renew - your passport.

 8. Photo.
 Each student is asked to supply a passport-style photo of themselves for their student file.
 Be sure your name is written on the back.
 Some programs will require additional passport-style photos.
 Please check your program's web page to find out.
 Passport-style photos measure 2X2 inches and are obtainable at a Walgreens, CVS, FedEx, or the local post office.